 No more fighting over tools.
 Get two sets of standard tools; one for you and one for your spouse.
 Keep a hammer, screwdrivers, pliers, box cutter, wire cutters, wrench, scissors and measuring tape in each kit.

-Love to bike but are tired of rearranging your shed everytime you want to ride?
-Keep it within reach and off the ground with this wall mount.
+Love to bike but are tired of rearranging your shed every time you want to ride?
+Keep it within reach and off the ground with a wall mount.

 Use every inch of your vertical space.
 Build shelving or add a tall shelving unit, then easily label and store decorations, sports equipment, seasonal items and more in plastic bins.